axone-protocol/contracts/README.md

 #### Commit the documentation

 When developing a new contract, you should commit the generated documentation to the repository.
-For this, gerenate the documentation and commit the changes:
+For this, generate the documentation and commit the changes:

 ```sh